wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
-- Support was maintained for Windows 7-8, because FastEmbed/ONNX is not compatible with 7-8, so we replaced this with QtWeb or something.
-So, sorry if its slower, but the plan is Windows 7-11 and Ubuntu 22-25.
-Other optimized projects may follow, or just version 2 onwards will be OS specific, have not decided.
+- Support was maintained for Windows 7-8; FastEmbed/ONNX was replaced with PyQt5 + Qt5 WebEngine.
+So its slower, but the plan is Windows 7-11 and Ubuntu 22-25.
+Other optimized projects may follow.
 - Optimize context length; the chatbot will chunk data to the size of the context length, however using a max_context_length of ~128000 is EXTREMELY SLOW, and on older computers try NOT to use a context_length over ~32000.
 - The "iMatrix" models do not currently work, due to requirement of Cuda for imatrix to work.
 Just to save some issues for people that dont know.
 - For Vulkan installations, you must install the Vulkan SDK, it may come with your graphics card, otherwise you must go here [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).